It can be fun to talk to others about food. You can learn so much about someone by finding out what they love to cook, eat, and serve.

 But real nuts – like walnuts, pecans, pistachios, and macadamias – can be wonderful for your health.
 In fact, nuts are even included in the American Heart Association dietary metrics for heart health.5 So, make a handful of the right nuts a part of your daily routine.

 5. Beans – Now, it may surprise you that I’m including beans.
 But there’s a secret about this amazing source of protein… Though beans do contain lectins, if you pressure cook them, you can actually kill almost all of the lectins inside them.
 Now, I wouldn’t recommend eating them every day, but when pressure-cooked, they’re a good occasional source of protein.
-And, just in case you’re wondering if cooking beans in crock pot or over the stove will do the same thing, here’s the science behind why pressure cooking kills lectins.
+And, just in case you’re wondering if cooking beans in crock pot or over the stove wont have the same effect.